garima-rawat/MICP-2018/README.md

 # MICP-2018

-MICP is Microsoft Interview Coaching Program.
+MICP is Microsoft Interview Coaching Pilot.

-This repository includes solutions to all the homework assignments in the MICP program.
+This repository includes solutions to all the tasks and homework assignments in the MICP program.